ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 Complete the steps in this procedure to set up the Secure Build Server.

-### 1. Install the IBM Cloud CLI HPVS plugin by running the following command:
+### 1. Install the IBM Cloud CLI HPVS plug-in by running the following command:
 ```
 ibmcloud plugin install hpvs
 ```

-The Secure Build Server is written in Python and has been tested with Python 3.6.9.
-To set up the Secure Build Server, you need to install python3, pip3 and the Secure Build Server on your workstation.
+The Secure Build Server is written in Python and is tested with Python 3.6.9.
+To set up the Secure Build Server, you need to install python3, pip3, and the Secure Build Server on your workstation.

 ### 2. Install python3 and pip3, by running the following commands:
 ```